Navigating the Noise about Ultra Processed Foods, the Healthy Way

 • sparkling water

-I think this all illustrates a point that while some UPFs may be loaded with potentially harmful additives and ‘empty calories’, some others may only contain nominal added ingredients, offering convenience without compromising on nutritional value.
+I think this all illustrates a key point - UPFs are not always absent of whole foods, and while some UPFs may provide ‘empty’ calories or are heavy in potentially harmful additives present to modify taste, texture, or shelf life, others UPFs may only contain nominal added ingredients, offering convenience without compromising on nutritional value.

-It’s my view that lumping so many foods into one ‘naughty’ UPF category, without respect of the actual nutritional content, makes NOVA an imperfect system if using it as a measure of how healthful a food actually is.
+Therefore, it’s my view that lumping so many foods into one ‘naughty’ UPF category, without regard for their actual nutritional content, makes NOVA an imperfect system if using it as a measure of how healthful a food actually is.

 The Danger of LabelLing Foods as 'Bad'

-What’s more, the labelling of all UPFs as inherently 'bad' may also be counterproductive for some individuals with respect to their relationship to food.
+What’s more, the ‘labelling’ of all UPFs as inherently 'bad' or ‘toxic’ may also be counterproductive for some individuals with respect to their relationship to food.

-With so much information about nutrition available to us now and the wellness industry aspiring to motivate us all to be our ‘best selves’, adopting a perfectionist mindset, or an all-or-nothing mindset, around food can lead to guilt and shame around choices, and trap people in unhealthy restrictive eating cycles.
+With so much information about nutrition available to us now and the wellness industry aspiring to motivate us all to be our ‘best selves’, adopting perfectionist or ‘all-or-nothing’ mindsets around food can lead to guilt and shame around choices, and trap people in unhealthy restrictive eating cycles.
 This in turn carries its own risks to health and wellbeing.

 Developing a Healthy Relationship with Ultra Processed Foods